 - 2 Garlic Cloves Whole

-- ¼ Cup Chicken Broth or Water with a ½ tsp salt
+- ¼ Cup Chicken Broth or Water with a ½ teaspoon salt

 - Broiler Method- Place Poblanos in a baking dish, and place under the broiler.
 Rotate each poblano till each side gets charred and blistered.
 Then remove from the oven and cover the dish with plastic wrap till they become cool enough to handle.
 The steam makes it easier to peel off the skin.